Stray Cats, Feral Cats and Kittens

 Resist your instinct to scoop up abandoned kittens right away.
 Even though they are adorable and helpless!
 It may seem counter-intuitive, but the best thing to do for the kittens is not to move them.

 Keep an eye on them and see if a mother cat comes for them.
 Feral mom cats move their kittens often and she may be in the midst of them and on her way back to these seemingly abandoned kittens.
 Or she may be out looking for food.
 It is not unusual for a mom to leave her kittens for several hours looking for food.
+Stand at least 30 feet or more away from the kittens for a few hours to see if mom will return.

 If you move the kittens, she won’t be able to find them and continue to care for them.